fasterthanlime/semester-project/report.md

 I'd like to extend a sincere thank you to the Lab for Automated Reasoning and Analysis at EPFL for allowing me to research the performance and optimizations of the ooc programming language.
-In particular, this work was made possible thanks to the continued guidance and support of Philippe Sutter, along with Etienne Kneuss and Viktor Kuncak.
+In particular, this work was made possible thanks to the continued guidance and support of Philippe Suter, along with Etienne Kneuss and Viktor Kuncak.

 Thanks to open-source and through GitHub, a countless number of contributors